Azure OpenAI vs OpenAI: the enterprise decision

 The pitch is compelling.
 Air India automated 97% of customer queries using Azure AI.
 Volvo saved over 10,000 manual work hours simplifying invoice processing.
 TAL Insurance cut 6 hours per employee weekly in claims processing.

-These companies did not pick Azure because the AI was better.
-They picked it because their compliance requirements left no other choice.
+These companies didn’t pick Azure because the AI was better.
+They picked it because compliance requirements left no other choice.

-But here is what nobody tells you in those sales meetings.
-Azure does not offer SLAs for response times.
+What the sales meetings skip over: Azure doesn’t offer SLAs for response times.
 Users report [latency issues exceeding 2 minutes](https://learn.microsoft.com/en-us/answers/questions/2169487/severe-latency-in-azure-openai-services-(o1-and-o3) for simple queries on specific models.
 And once you deploy a fine-tuned model, you pay hourly hosting costs whether you use it or not.

-You are not buying better AI.
-You are buying compliance coverage.
+You’re not buying better AI.
+You’re buying compliance coverage.

-Price tells a similar story.
+Price follows the same pattern.
 OpenAI generally costs less for smaller workloads.
 Azure charges 4 to 6 times more for fine-tuning at lower volumes.
-The break-even point hits around 1 billion tokens monthly, where Azure’s volume pricing finally makes economic sense.
+The break-even point sits around 1 billion tokens monthly, where Azure’s volume pricing finally makes economic sense.

 The performance reality